FlyBase/fast-track-your-paper/README.md

 * pull-data - Pulls data from the production Chado database.
 * load-data - Loads data from the pulled sources and stores it in the docker DB container.
 * build-client - Updates the header/footer and builds the compiled javascript client app.
-* dump-submissions - Dumps the unprocessed submissions into a JSON file suitable for curation processing.
+* export-submissions - Exports the unprocessed submissions into a JSON file suitable for curation processing.
+* backup-submissions - Produces a SQL data file containing all rows of the submissions table.
+* restore-submissions - Restores all rows from the file produced by `backup-submissions`.

-### dump-submissions
+### export-submissions

-This Makefile target creates a file under `db/data/` called `ftyp_json.yymmdd.json` where `yymmdd` represents the two digit year, month, and day.
-To override this you need to pass a variable called `SUBMISSION_JSON` to this target.
+This target creates a file under `db/data/` called `ftyp_json.yymmdd.json` by default where `yymmdd` represents the two digit year, month, and day.
+To override the filename only you need to pass a variable called `SUBMISSION_JSON_FILENAME` to this target.

 ```
-make dump-submissions SUBMISSION_JSON=db/data/my-submissions.json
+make export-submissions SUBMISSION_JSON_FILENAME=my-submissions.json
-make dump-submissions SUBMISSION_JSON=ftyp.json
+make export-submissions SUBMISSION_JSON_FILENAME=ftyp.json
 ```

-After the submissions have been dumped, the Makefile will also mark them as such so that they will be ignored during subsequent runs of `dump-submissions`.
+After the submissions have been exported, they will be marked as processed so that subsequent exports will ignore them.

+### backup-submissions

+Calls the [backup_submissions.sh](./db/scripts/backup_submissions.sh) script to dump all rows of the submissions table.
+The output is in the `db/data/submissions/` directory.

+### restore-submissions

+Calls the [restore_submissions.sh](./db/scripts/restore_submissions.sh) script to restore all rows of the submissions table from the file produced by `backup-submissions`.
+This target loads any `.sql` or `.sql.gz` file in the `db/data/submissions/` directory into the database.

 ## Docker containers